 Life in the city moves quickly.
 Everything is in motion.
 But if you stop for a moment and look around or freeze yourself, the city takes on a different feeling.
 You realize that there are thousands of individual “places,” millions of “moments.”
 Each is there for a second or two then gone.
 If you’re lucky or patient you might find something interesting in the light, shadows, shapes, layers, reflections and collisions that are constantly present but instantly gone.
 This is my attempt at recording some of that.

 Ever since I read Richard Powers The Overstory, I’ve spent a lot more time noticing the trees that grow around me.
 In Powers’ stirring homage to the arboreal world, we learn that trees are social creatures.
 They communicate, alert each other to danger, even join their vascular systems beneath the soil in a noble effort to heal the sick or weakened among them.
 Admittedly my knowledge of botany is embarrassingly limited.
 I can barely identify by name the trees of my native New England.
 In response, this project, initiated in April of 2019, documents the many species of trees that grow in and around Boston, including The Arnold Arboretum, the Boston Common, the Public Garden, and along Memorial Drive in Cambridge.
+Note that the first image — Japanese Stewartia — has been accepted into Mother Tongue, a word and image exhibit due to open in June, 2019, at the Lafayette Passage Gallery, a Griffin Museum of Photography satellite gallery.

 London Plane Tree